UpLOAD Any File To Google Drive with AI2

 If you want the file ID of the uploaded file returned to the app, then use this script instead: (you will need to amend the workings of the Web1.GotText blocks accordingly)

-Remember to publish and create a new version each time you change something in the script.
-The script should run as the owner of the google account, and be accessible to “anyone,even anonymous”
+Remember to publish/deploy and create a new version each time you change something in the script.
+The script should run as the owner of the google account, and be accessible to “anyone,even anonymous” (legacy editor), or "Anyone" (in new editor - NOT Anyone with a Google Account)

 Get the URL to the web app script when you publish, to use in your blocks